Besoninja/DataCleaningTool/README.md

 # Data Cleaning Tool

 A comprehensive Streamlit-based application for interactive data cleaning and preprocessing.
-This tool provides an intuitive interface for handling common data quality issues in CSV files and dataframes, with plans to support text and markdown file cleaning.
+This tool provides an intuitive interface for handling common data quality issues in two-dimensional data (Excel and CSV files).

 ## Overview